GokulNC/Asus_Zenfone_Selfie_Splash_Maker/README.md

-# Asus Zenfone Selfie Splash Editor
+# Asus Zenfone Splash Editor

-A script to build splash.img, which contains the payload to display the boot logo in Asus Zenfone Selfie device..
+A script to build splash.img, which contains the payload to display the boot logo in Asus Zenfone devices..
 (A boot logo is the OEM logo displayed when a SoC is booted up)

 This tool is created by reverse engineering (lol) and understanding the structure of splash.img from the device's original raw file from the splash partition..